 The requirements in some of the states in the US are identical to the definitions at the federal level.
 But other states have developed more stringent criteria than the federal program.
 As a result, you must comply with the regulations in your area.

 If you have industrial or refinery waste and need to get it disposed of, recycled or shipped overseas, get in touch.
-We’re experts in handling hazmat wastes such as:
+We’re experts in handling hazmat materials such as:

 We have strong connections with the EPA and have strong connections around the globe and can get anything handled.
 If your hazardous waste is subject to the conditions of the Basel convention, we can help.
 Get in touch for a free consultation.